DAILY FILM DOSE: A Daily Film Appreciation and Review Blog: Missing

 Starring: Sissy Spacek, Jack Lemmon, John Shea, Melanie Mayron

-Quick, name the Palm D’Or winner of 1982… You’re right, it’s “Missing”, Costa-Gavras’ American-made political drama.
-It also nabbed Lemmon a Best Actor trophy at Cannes and three of the major Oscar Nominations that year – Best Actor, Actress, Picture.
-Until its Criterion Collection coronation on DVD last year it was a forgotten classic – ‘missing’ from DVD shelves for years.
+Quick, name the Palm D’Or winner from 1982… You’re right, it’s Missing, Costa-Gavras’ American-made political drama.
+It also nabbed Lemmon a Best Actor trophy at Cannes and three of the major Oscar nominations that year – Best Actor, Actress and Picture.
+Until its Criterion Collection coronation on DVD a couple of years ago, it was a classic ‘missing’ from DVD shelves for years.

-Unfortunately the integrity of the film and it’s political message trumps its entertainment aspects.
-While there’s a passionate desire for truth, a slow pace and truncated narrative structure makes it more an admirable venture then great cinema.
+Unfortunately, the integrity of the film and its political message trumps its entertainment aspects.
+While there’s a passionate desire for truth, a slow pace and truncated narrative structure make it more an admirable venture then great cinema.

 Before Oliver Stone, Costa-Gavras was perhaps cinema’s best known and most experienced political dramatist.
-Unlike Stone, Costa-Gavras is not so much a provocateur as a truth-seeker.
-In “Z” with uninhibited anger dramatizes the unjust murder and cover-up of Greek leftist politician – a disguised version of assassinated Greek politician Grigoris Lambrakis.
+Unlike Stone, Costa-Gavras is not so much a provocateur as a truth seeker.
+In Z with uninhibited anger he dramatizes the unjust murder and cover-up of a disguised version of assassinated Greek politician Grigoris Lambrakis.

-Enter Ed Horman (Jack Lemmon) Charles’ father who arrives in town on a mission for answers and to ensure a forthright investigation by the American consulate.
+Enter Ed Horman (Jack Lemmon), Charles’ father, who arrives in town on a mission for answers and to ensure a forthright investigation by the American consulate.
 When the Americans present a standoffish front, Ed takes it upon himself to lead the investigation.
-And so Beth and Ed become an unlikely team – Beth, the young leftist radical, Ed, the elderly conservative father.
+And so Beth and Ed become an unlikely team – Beth, the young leftist radical, and Ed, the elderly conservative father.
 Together they uncover clear American culpability in Horman’s disappearance as a pawn of appeasement for their participation in the coup.

-Despite the political procedural details, “Missing” is at heart a picture about the two people who get to know each other amidst the cloud (or fog) of war.
-As a showcase for Lemmon “Missing” is a triumph as the film is so heavily weighted to his performance.
-Costa-Gavras even delays this satisfaction until the second act- going through a lengthy and tedious opening act before Horman disappears and Lemmon enters the picture.
+Despite the political procedural details, Missing is at heart a picture about the two people who get to know each other amidst the cloud (or fog) of war.
+As a showcase for Lemmon Missing is a triumph, as the film is so heavily weighted to his performance.
+Costa-Gavras even delays this satisfaction until the second act after a lengthy and tedious opening act before Horman disappears and Lemmon enters the picture.

 From then on Jack Lemmon owns the film.

-The actual narrative details, the movement of A to B to C and the political revelations aren’t as profound as they may have been in 1982.
-American participation in military coups are not even contested anymore – they are an accepted fact of their Machevellian roles in the world politics.
+The actual narrative details, the movements from A to B to C and the political revelations aren’t as profound as they may have been in 1982.
+American participation in military coups is not even contested anymore – they are an accepted fact of their Machiavellian roles in world politics.
 And so the film leads to where we expect it to go, thus reducing its controversial power.

-But “Missing” is still a film to be rediscovered merely for the presence of Jack Lemmon, one the greatest ever actors, in an amazing Brando-worthy performance, little seen and discussed today.
+But Missing is still a film to be rediscovered merely for the presence of Jack Lemmon, one of the greatest actors ever, in an amazing Brando-worthy performance that is rarely seen and discussed today.

 Groovymarlin said...